chang2000/rolling-vimrc/README.md

 The reasons that I delete my original vim configuration and start a new one is complex.
 The core reason is that I want to have a full understanding of the structure of an editor.

-This repository is devote to customize an editor, that every function in it, just like autocomplete, highlight, snippets, has it's meaning and is the most suitable for me.
+This repository is devoted to customize an editor, that every function in it, just like autocomplete, highlight, snippets, has it's meaning and is the most suitable for me.
 This idea is inspired by [Use Vim as IDE](https://github.com/yangyangwithgnu/use_vim_as_ide).

 I will try to make it modulated later, and it's necessary for better management.